patrickballantyne/USRetailCentres/README.md

 ## Part Three - The '*Who*'

-To demarcate catchments for the centres we build a calibrated Huff model, utilising the SafeGraph 'weekly patterns' data - we use the data in calibrating the *alpha* and *beta* parameters of the model by extracting observed patronage probabilities for census block groups from the visitor_home_cbg variable, before fitting the model with attractiveness and distance as below:
+To extract catchments for the centres we build a calibrated Huff model, utilising the SafeGraph 'weekly patterns' data.
+The model predicts patronage from census tracts to retail centres, accounting for attractiveness and distance (as below), and the model parameters - *alpha* and *beta* - are calibrated by comparing a series of Huff models against 'observed' probabilities obtained from the 'weekly patterns' data.

 - Attractiveness - size, diversity, total number of visits
 - Distance - road network distances computed using the hereR API.

-This section of the paper is still a work in progress, but working functions can be found [HERE](https://github.com/patrickballantyne/USRetailCentres/blob/main/Source%20Code/Helper%20Functions%20-%20Catchments.R)
+For improved performance, the majority of the functions have been converted to work in parallel and are available [HERE](https://github.com/patrickballantyne/USRetailCentres/blob/main/Source%20Code/Helper%20Functions%20-%20Catchments%20(Parallel).R).